 I offer a life not of privilege, but of service.
-A man who fears nothing, loves nothing, So if you love nothing,
+A man who fears nothing, loves nothing, So if you love nothing, there is no joy to your life.

 In serving each other, we become free.

 From the movie First Knight King Arthur to His Knight: (Sean Connery to Richard Gere)